-If you’re wondering how long it will take to renovate your kitchen, it depends on whether you’re hiring professionals to do it or will be doing the work yourself.
-In either scenario you will realistically need to add time to the project, as unforeseen problems always occur.
-Knowing you will not have any real access to your kitchen for 6-8 weeks will help you plan how you will feed your family, wash dishes, etc… This is an important first step of the renovation planning process so don’t skim over it.
-Having a strategy in place for how you will deal with this major inconvenience will help your sanity once the renovation is under way.
+If you’re wondering how long it will take to renovate your kitchen, it depends on whether you’re hiring professionals to do it or you’ll be doing the work yourself.
+In either scenario, you will really need to add time to the project, as unforeseen problems always occur.
+Knowing you will not have any real access to your kitchen for 6-8 weeks will help you plan how you will feed your family, wash dishes, etc… This is an important first step of the renovation planning process, so don’t skim over it.
+Having a strategy in place for how you will deal with this major inconvenience will help your sanity once the renovation is underway.

 Have a Realistic Budget

-Many homeowners make the same mistake of underestimating the cost of a renovation project.
-Better to be happily surprised at the end of the project and find that you came in under budget than be surprised halfway through when you realize you’re already over budget and out of funds.
+Many homeowners make the same mistake of underestimating the cost of a kitchen renovation project.
+It’s better to be happily surprised at the end of the project and find that you came in under budget than be surprised halfway through when you realize you’re already over budget and out of funds.

 If you’re hiring professionals, be sure to get multiple estimates.
 Also, talk with as many friends and family members as you can who have recently done a kitchen renovation.
 These people will be able to give you the most accurate idea of what your budget needs will be because they’ve “been there – done that.”

-Part of your planning process should be to look for ways to cut as many expenses as possible, without cutting corners.
+Part of your planning process should be to look for ways to cut as many expenses as possible without cutting corners.
 Perhaps you could do some of the demo work yourself.
 Also, when shopping for some of the bigger ticket items like appliances and cabinets, be sure to inquire about all financing options available to you.
-And finally, be open to going for finishing items that aren’t expensive but still have the look of expensive.
+And finally, be open to opting for finishing items that aren’t expensive but still have the look of expensive.
 Check out the video below for tips on how to renovate your kitchen on a budget.

 Don’t Reinvent the Wheel

-Many people make the mistake of completely redefining their kitchen’s layout.
-They see a photo in a magazine, fall in love with the design and declare that kitchen to be their dream kitchen.
+Many people make the mistake of completely redesigning their kitchen’s layout.
+They see a photo in a magazine, fall in love with the design, and declare that kitchen to be their dream kitchen.
 But completely changing the layout of a kitchen will tack on thousands of extra dollars.
-This is because once you start moving major things around like where the sink will be, where the stove will be, you now have to move major systems around as well, such as plumbing and electric, gas etc. Once you even start to move these systems around the cost of your renovation goes through the roof.
-Unless you have money to burn, keep your kitchen renovation simple and stick with the layout that’s already there.
-Work with a designer if you have to to figure out how to make the most of the space you currently have.
+This is because once you start moving major things around like where the sink and stove will be, you now have to move major systems, such as plumbing and electric, gas, etc., around as well.
+Once you even start to move these systems around, the cost of your renovation goes through the roof.
+Unless you have money to burn, keep your kitchen renovation simple, and stick with the layout that’s already there.
+Work with a designer if you have to figure out how to make the most of the space you currently have.